 California Sales Tax Problems & Audits

-When the SBE conducts a sales tax audit it uses a variety of different techniques depending on the type of business under audit.
-For example when performing a sales tax audit of a bar the auditor may conduct an undercover "pour test" to determine the amount of alcohol that is poured in each drink.
-Purchase records are than examined, and that information can be used in conjunction with sale prices to determine the amount of sales.
-No matter what type of business is under audit preliminary examination by the sales tax auditor will generally include comparing the total sales recorded on the taxpayer's books to the total sales reported on the taxpayer's sales tax returns; comparing the total sales recorded on the taxpayer's books to the total sales on the taxpayer's income tax returns; comparing the California sales tax reimbursement the taxpayer collected to the California sales tax reported on the returns and comparing the claimed sales for resale to resale certificates.
+When the CDTFA conducts a Sales Tax Audit, it uses a variety of different techniques depending on the type of business under audit.
+For example, when performing a Sales Tax Audit of a bar, the auditor may conduct an undercover "pour test" to determine the amount of alcohol that is poured in each drink.
+Purchase records are then examined, and that information can be used in conjunction with sales prices to determine the amount of sales.
+No matter what type of business is under audit, preliminary examination by the Sales Tax auditor will generally include comparing the total sales recorded on the taxpayer's books to the total sales reported on the taxpayer's Sales Tax returns; comparing the total sales recorded on the taxpayer's books to the total sales on the taxpayer's income tax returns; comparing the California Sales Tax reimbursement the taxpayer collected to the Calfornia Sales Tax reported on the returns and comparing the claimed sales for resale to resale certificates.

 - Books of account including the taxpayer's income statements, balance sheets, general ledgers, and other summary records of the business operations, including state and federal income tax returns.

 - Original documents that support the entries to the taxpayer's books, such as sales and purchase invoices, purchase orders, contracts, bank statements, and any other documents that result from the business operations.

 - Resale certificates, exemption certificates, bills of landing, or other documents supporting claimed exempt sales.

 - Copies of the sales tax returns filed with the SBE or the CDTFA, and the working papers and schedules used to prepare the sales tax returns.